 4. Checked Baggage:

-The checked baggage fee is the same as the Economy fare for United, Delta, Alaska, and American.
+The checked baggage fee is the same as the Economy fare for United, Delta, Alaska, Hawaiian, JetBlue, and American.
 Spirit, Allegiant, and Frontier charge for checked baggage as well.
 This fee is for one-way only.
 Double it for a round-trip ticket.

 5. Getting Bumped from the Flight

 Airlines typically sell more seats than what are available in anticipation of a certain percentage of passengers not showing up.
-If they need to bump passengers off the flight, they usually choose passengers that paid the least amount for their seats.
+If they need to bump passengers off the flight, they usually choose passengers who paid the least amount for their seats.

 If you are flying on a Basic Economy fare, you increase your chances of getting bumped if the need should arise.